 Alia Bhatt and her fluorescent green lehenga by Sabyasachi did rounds on the Internet for various reasons.
 The silk and organza lehenga was hand-embroidered with floral motifs in delicate silver thread-work, and paired with a statement choker and maangtika from the Sabyasachi Heritage Jewelry collection.
 She carried this look to Sonam Kapoor’s wedding reception and stole the night stylishly.

 But weddings are not Sabya’s only thing.
-Alia wore a floral printed cotton kurta-pyjama with a chanderi dupatta during the promotions of her film, Raazi.
-The ensemble, detailed with Tilla borders from antique Kashmiri shawls, got a lot of appreciation for being an absolute eye candy.
+Alia wore a floral printed cotton kurta-pajama with a chanderi dupatta during the promotions of her film, Raazi.
+The ensemble, detailed with Tilla borders from antique Kashmiri shawls, got a lot of appreciation for being absolute eye candy.